ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Defining Dependencies for Tasks ...............................

-Rocoto dependencies are optional entries that are structured as boolean expressions defining the readiness of a task to be submitted to the queue.
-The :rocoto:`Rocoto documentation<>` explains each tag in detail.
-Here is an explanation for how those tags should be specified in YAML format.
+Optional dependencies, structured as boolean expressions, define the readiness of a task to run.
+Dependency specification in YAML is described here; see the :rocoto:`Rocoto documentation<>` for more details.

 There are many similarities, but some nuanced differences must be clarified.